siddharth9820/wait-free-backprop/README.md

 instead of the usual no-argument run.
 This script works by generating a number of boilerplate singleton batch scripts, sinilar to `submit.sh` and `submit-ddp.sh` and then running the sbatch command on them.

+# Plots
+To see the code used to generate the plots in the final report, see `scaling-plots.ipynb`.
+This notebook should contain all the code _and_ data necessary to gnerate these plots.